 Garden weddings range from low-key affairs at home in the backyard, to elaborate spreads in large parks surrounded by lush gardens and fountains.
 They are pretty, romantic and usually very traditional.
 Naturally, the easiest way to fit in with the botanical theme is to wear feminine, floral wedding guest attire.

-For an afternoon wedding, you could go a couple of different ways: pastel dresses are always appropriate, or you could wear brighter florals, so long as they didn’t ook too tropical.
+For an afternoon wedding, you could go a couple of different ways: Pastel floral dresses are always appropriate.
+Or, you could wear brighter florals, so long as they didn’t look too tropical.
 (Leave loud Hawaiian tropical prints for a beach or destination wedding).

 Lace is always a perfect choice for a wedding, and it’s particularly romantic for a garden wedding.
-This peach lace dress with the halter neckline is classic with a modern twist.
+This pretty pale pink lace dress with the bell sleeves is classic with a modern twist.
+Wedge heels are easier to walk in than skinny heels if the wedding is outdoors.

 Attending any wedding, and particularly one in a garden setting, is a little like being part of a romance story which is why a dress with a feminine and romantic ruffle would fit right in.